Gabedave/mancala-game/README.md

    mvn clean install
 4. Run the application:
    mvn spring-boot:run
-5. Access the application in your web browser at [http://localhost:8080](http://localhost:8080)
+5. Access the application api in your web browser at [http://localhost:8080](http://localhost:8080).
+Reference the swagger-ui documentation [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)
+6. To start the frontend, navigate to the client folder in the project directory: cd client
+7. Build the project using NPM: npm run build
+8. Run the web app using a static server: npm install -g serve serve -s build

 ## Usage

-There is no UI for the game yet.
-Reference the swagger-ui documentation [http://localhost:8080/swagger-ui/index.html](here) to consume the endpoints.

-1. Create a new game by clicking on the "New Game" button.
+1. Create a new game by clicking on the "Start New Game" button or close from an existing game from the active games list.
-2. Start the game and take turns making moves by selecting a pit on your side of the board.
+2. Start the game and take turns making moves by selecting a pit on each side of the board.
 3. Follow the traditional rules of Mancala to distribute the stones and capture opponent's stones.
 4. Continue playing until the game ends, and a winner is determined.
 5. Play again or start a new game as desired.